SOLVE Spring Oregon Beach Cleanup

 Presented by AAA Oregon | April 1, 2017 | 10 am - 1 pm

-Join SOLVE and thousands of volunteers on Saturday, April 1st as we clean up litter and marine debris from the entire Oregon Coast!
-Since 1986, this home-grown tradition of twice-yearly beach cleanups has benefited people and wildlife alike, supporting clean seas and healthy communities for present and future generations.
+Join SOLVE and thousands of volunteers on April 1 as we clean up litter and marine debris from the entire Oregon coast!
+Since 1986, this home-grown tradition of twice-yearly beach cleanups has benefited people and wildlife alike, supporting clean seas and healthy beaches for present and future generations.

 Who Can Volunteer?

-This is a family friendly event and SOLVE invites Oregonians of all ages to participate.
+This is a family friendly event and SOLVE invites all Oregonians to participate.
 Businesses, church groups, students, families, and individuals have all participated in cleanup events.
 If you are a volunteer group leader, please see the SOLVE for more information and cleanup tips.
 Help spread the word to other volunteers with our Social Media Guide!

 How Do I Register for a Site?

 There are 45 cleanup sites scattered along the coast, from Fort Stevens State Park near Astoria to Harris Beach in Brookings.
-Pick your favorite beach or site near you by checking out the Site Map or our online Calendar of Events
+Pick your favorite beach or go somewhere new!
+See the site map below or our online Calendar of Events

 Come Prepared, Stay Safe, and Have Fun!

 SOLVE provides bags, gloves, and instructions once you check in at your cleanup site on April 1.
-Be sure to wear raingear and sturdy shoes, and never turn your back on the ocean!
+Be sure to plan for the weather, wear sturdy shoes, and never turn your back on the ocean!
 Additional tips to maximize cleanup efforts include:

 Bring a bucket/reusable bag to reduce the amount of plastic bags used